COSC5557/wildcard-project-selfishout/README.md

 You have a cool idea for a machine learning project?
 Use this repository.
 Make sure to explain what problem you're solving and how you're doing it.

+# Intro
+In this volunteer exercise, I'm going to use the Breast Cancer Dataset.
+In this dataset features get from digitized images of breast mass.
+This is a supervised learning case with a target distinguished by values 1 and 0, showing the sign of cancer or not, respectively.
+The aim is to use a method in Explainable AI, called Shapley Value, to make the model prediction more robust and interpretable to other practitioners like doctors.
+Continue on the pdf file.